The iPhone and Apple Watch are such great health tools that it’s essential to have the correct information.

-Well, thanks to the Health app on your iPhone, you can go back and get everything set correctly.
-In order to check your information, follow these steps:
+Thanks to the Health app on your iPhone, you can go back and get everything set correctly.
+To check your information, follow these steps:

 If you need to add your current height, tap the Height measurement.
 Then tap the “+” or “Add Data” button in the top right-hand corner and enter your correct height.

-Once the information has been added, then you can rest easy knowing your height and weight are correct.
-It’s important to note that if you see fluctuations in weight, you can use the above method to log the changes.
+Once the information has been added, you can rest easy knowing your height and weight are correct.
+It’s important to note that you can use the above method to log the changes if you see fluctuations in weight.

 How To Update Weight on Apple Watch App

-- Tap any listed item such as Weight and enter your updated information, then tap Done to confirm and record the change
+- Tap any listed item, such as Weight, enter your updated information, then tap Done to confirm and record the change.

-As is the case with the Health app, you can come back to your Watch app whenever you need to update your health information.
+As with the Health app, you can return to your Watch app whenever you need to update your health information.

 How do I change my Apple iPhone’s Health app measurement unit from kilograms (kg) to pounds (lbs) or vice versa (lbs to kg)?

-You cannot change the body measurement unit type (like lbs, kg, ft, m, etc.) on your Apple Watch.
+On your Apple Watch, you cannot change the Health app’s body measurement unit type (like lbs, kg, ft, m, etc.).
 All unit measurement changes must be made using your paired iPhone’s Health app.